sanyal06/aws-labs-1/SAA-Lab01Lnx.md

 * Click on Edit subnet associations and select the two Public Subnets that you created.
 Save.

-Let us now create three different 'Security Groups' for bastion hosts, application server, database and load balancer.
+Let us now create three different 'Security Groups' for bastion hosts, web server, database and load balancer.
 We would leverage them in coming labs.
 In the navigation pane find and click on 'Security Groups'

 * Click on 'Create Security Group'
-	* Security group name*: My-App-SG
+	* Security group name*: My-Web-SG
-	* Description*: This SG is to be used for application servers.
+	* Description*: This SG is to be used for web servers.
 	* VPC: MyVPC
 * Click on Create